The 4 Toxins That Will Make Your Life Hard – Contempt

 Toxin 3: Contempt

-Contempt, in whatever shape or form, is a serious problem in any relationship.
-It includes sarcasm, belittling, cynicism, mocking, name-calling, hostile humor, belligerence, and all forms of condescending behavior.
-Coming from a place of superiority it is labeling a person with negative traits.
-It can be both verbal and non-verbal and shown through body languages such as tone of voice, facial expressions, and body movement.
+Contempt includes sarcasm, belittling, cynicism, mocking, name-calling, hostile humor, belligerence, and all forms of condescending behavior.
+Coming from a place of superiority, it is labeling a person with negative traits.
+It can be both verbal and non-verbal and shown through body language such as tone of voice, facial expressions, and body movement.
 Gestures and actions like turning away, “talk to the hand”, rolling of eyes, sneering and disgust are all signs of contempt.
+Contempt is felt, and it has physiological effects.

 Being on the receiving end of contempt has a direct, negative impact on our immune system.
-It is damaging to our psychological, emotional, and physical health and over time it will erode our self-esteem.
+It is damaging to our psychological, emotional, and psychological health, and over time it will erode our self-esteem.
 When contempt is present it is impossible to reach reconciliation.

-Fueled by long-simmering negative thoughts contempt comes from a place of, often unconscious, entitlement or from a sense that you are better than the other person.
+Fueled by long-simmering negative thoughts, contempt comes from a place of often unconscious entitlement or from a sense of being better than the other person.
 It can also come from feeling insecure and thus trying to assert oneself, although it has the opposite effect.
 When we are contemptuous, we objectify the other person and put their humanity to the side.
 When differences are not resolved, when repair bids and apologies are not accepted, when there is a lack of trust or when there is a sense of false righteousness, contempt will have fertile grounds to grow.

 Zero-tolerance policy

-When working with relationships, families or teams, I advocate for a zero-tolerance policy when it comes to contempt and for the partners to build structures for how to handle it when it shows up.
-The antidote to contempt is to foster a culture of appreciation and acknowledgment.
+When working with relationships, families or teams, I advocate for a zero-tolerance policy when it comes to contempt, and for the partners to build structures for how to handle it when it shows up.
+The antidote to contempt is to nurture a culture of appreciation and acknowledgment.

-If you have teenagers in your house, you might have heard how contempt shows up in a tone of voice, behavior, lack of interaction, unwillingness to look at you, etc. If you have been on the receiving end of contempt you know how small you this can make you feel and how it can physically hit you in the gut.
-Children do not understand contempt, but they are severely negatively impacted by it.
+If you have teenagers in your house, you might have heard how contempt shows up in a tone of voice, behavior, lack of interaction, unwillingness to look at you, etc. If you have been on the receiving end of contempt you know how small this can make you feel and how it can physically hit you in the gut.
+Children do not understand contempt as their brains are not developed to process this form of communication, but they are still severely negatively impacted by it.
 It erodes their self-image and belief in themselves.
-Over time, with a steady dose of contempt, something happens to our self-esteem as well as to our immune system.
-In workplaces where contempt goes unchecked, turnover is high.
 Where contempt is present in our private lives, our relationships are poor or do not last.

 What’s next?